ItsIgnacioPortal/Terraria-Colourfull-Chat/README.md

 The command above uses python 3.7, but any python >= 3.7 should work.
 If you want to compile it with the AHK implementation, brace yourself.

+# Feedback

+If you have any questions/issues/requests etc, feel free to open an issue.